dss-extensions/dss_capi/README.md

 - [DSS-Python](http://github.com/dss-extensions/DSS-Python/) is a multi-platform Python module (Windows, Linux, MacOS) very compatible with the original COM DLL.
 See also [OpenDSSDirect.py](http://github.com/dss-extensions/OpenDSSDirect.py/) if you don't need COM compatibility, or just would like to check its extra functionalities (you can mix DSS-Python and OpenDSSDirect.py).
 - [OpenDSSDirect.jl](http://github.com/dss-extensions/OpenDSSDirect.jl/) is a Julia module, created by Tom Short (@tshort), migrated with the help of Dheepak Krishnamurthy (@kdheepak) to DSS C-API instead of the DDLL in Feb 2019.
 - [DSS Sharp](http://github.com/dss-extensions/dss_sharp/) is available for .NET/C#, [packaged on NuGet](https://www.nuget.org/packages/dss_sharp/), also mimics the COM classes (drop-in replacement for `OpenDSSengine.DLL`).
 The current version is now multi-platform too!
 Soon it will be possible to use it via COM.
-- [DSS MATLAB](http://github.com/dss-extensions/dss_matlab/) presents multi-platform integration (Windows, Linux, MacOS) with DSS C-API and is also very compatible with the API of the official OpenDSS COM classes.
+- [DSS MATLAB](http://github.com/dss-extensions/dss_matlab/) presents multi-platform integration (Windows, Linux, MacOS) with DSS C-API and is also very compatible with the API of EPRI's OpenDSS COM classes.
 - [dss.hpp](https://dss-extensions.org/dss_capi/): header-only library for C++, also hosted in this repository (`include/` directory).
 Allows using DSS C-API more comfortably from C++, abstract away memory management and low-level details such as API conventions of the DSS C-API library.
 Currently uses Eigen and fmt.
 - New projects in 2024 include [AltDSS-Python](http://dss-extensions.org/AltDSS-Python/) (where we are testing the new API, [AltDSS-Go](https://github.com/dss-extensions/AltDSS-Go/) and [AltDSS-Rust](https://github.com/dss-extensions/AltDSS-Rust/).